IET-NITK/IET-NITK.github.io/CONTRIBUTING.md

 ### Blog Guidelines
 All blogs must be in markdown.
-All blog assets (images,videos,gifs,etc. ) must be saved under "assets" folder.
+All blog assets (images,videos,gifs,etc. ) must be saved under "/assets" folder.

 #### Blog Update